 How do you effectively distribute company-wide news and announcements in a desirable and engaging way?
 Your employees inherently want to know the ‘skinny’ on anything happening in your organization from the CEO, to team wins, and even general commentary.
 Pertinent information and social discussions should be accounted for in your culture and can manifest in different forms such as a news feed, blog, podcast, or social media-like announcement.

 Finally, your ‘whole’ campus experience should account for any number of extraneous features and opportunities like employee perks, amenity access, dining and food menus, work-related exercises, internal events, and even group meetups outside work.
 Anything additional that deposits into the workplace experience should be considered.

 The top priority is to deliver on-the-go and always-on tools that support anywhere access — often denoted as a mobile-first mindset.
 Not all employees will be located on company property, yet they’ll still need direct access to working systems.
 Someone on their day off, for example, might need to reserve space for the rest of the week.
 In that case, it’s always a good idea to provide mobile-based support where they can do it from any type of device, including their smartphone.

-This begs the need for a comprehensive platform or ecosystem where everyone plays nicely, constantly has access everything company-related, and remains up-to-date with the goings-on.
+This begs the need for a comprehensive workplace experience platform or ecosystem where everyone plays nicely, constantly has access everything company-related, and remains up-to-date with the goings-on.
 According to Quora Consulting, 75% of the brightest talent end up leaving their organization within two years, due to “disillusionment with the calibre of management and frustration with the unproductive, poorly optimized workplace design.”

 The beauty of smart, connected platforms is that they truly offer customized and contextual experiences, something that everyone desires in this digital-centric world.